trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

   )

 Columns listed in the DDL, such as ``dummy`` in the preceeding example, are ignored.
-The table schema is read from the transaction log, instead.
+The table schema is read from the transaction log instead.
 If the schema is changed by an external system, Trino automatically uses the new schema.